openstack/cinder/doc/source/devref/migration.rst

     volume_backend_name=driver-net
     ...

-Two volume type needs to be created.
+Two volume types need to be created.
 One is with the extra specs:
 {volume_backend_name: driver-biz}.
 The other is with the extra specs:
 {volume_backend_name: driver-net}.